winchester8cloud/Cloud1/README.md

 The index.html file contains the code for the website.
 It's hosted using Azure Static Web Apps on the site domain above.
 This contains two forms - one for dog walker registration and one for dog owner registration.

 ## Azure Function
 The functions.py script contains the Azure functions that ingests the form data and injects this into the SQL server.
-It is a serverless, RESTful API backend.
+It is a serverless, RESTful API backend and can be found here: https://github.com/winchester8cloud/Cloud1/blob/main/pythonFunctions/function_app.py.

 ## SQL database
-The SQL database contains two tables - dogWalkers and dogOwners, which can be setup by running the scripts in this repo.
+The SQL database contains two tables - dogWalkers and dogOwners, which can be setup by running the scripts in this folder: https://github.com/winchester8cloud/Cloud1/tree/main/waggly.
 It is hosted by Azure and auto-pauses after 1 hour of use.
 It is a _general purpose _ and _serverless_ tier SQL database.